The awardees 2019

 The jury’s assessment: “The Hajusom Project dares to take a step towards the future, bringing different communities together for the first time, not only making discrimination visible, but above all encouraging self-reflection among all of society.
 These artists succeed in using humor and irony to address issues currently subject to controversial debate, such as discrimination and integration.
 This kind of emancipative-innovative approach would also be good for current public discourse.”

 BRIDGES – Music unites, from Frankfurt

-Bridges brings together musicians with and without migration or flight experiences to create and perform music together.
+Bridges brings together musicians with and without migration or refugee background to create and perform music together.
 More than 130 music enthusiasts from 25 countries have already formed various ensembles and played more than 230 concerts.
 The award-winning Bridges Chamber Orchestra is to become a permanent institution.
-It comprises locals, migrants, and refugees to one third each, with a common goal: They strive to become THE orchestra reflecting Germany in its diversity and cultural richness.
+It comprises locals, migrants and refugees to one third each, with a common goal: They strive to become THE orchestra reflecting Germany in its diversity and cultural richness.

 The jury’s assessment: “As a ‘democratic orchestra’ of outstanding musicians, the Bridges Chamber Orchestra is virtually a symbol for an alternative way of social cohabitation, holding great potential to serve as a model: The orchestra creates a common sound from their differences, and a mutual experience for the beauty of music.
 This is also a wish for society as a whole.”